Undergraduate Admissions

 Freshmen

-For the purposes of admission, a freshman is defined as a first-time undergraduate who is a degree-seeking student with no prior post-secondary experience (after graduating high school).
+For the purposes of admission, a freshmen is defined as a first-time undergraduate who is a degree-seeking student with no prior post-secondary experience (after graduating high school).
 Summer is not considered a degree-seeking term.
 All students should hold a high school diploma or its equivalent.

 Minimum Course Requirements